-- Manage tiredness by pacing your activities for the day. - Be sure to include periods of rest between energy-draining activities. - Get regular exercise, with your doctor's approval.
-If you feel too tired to exercise vigorously, try taking a short walk. - Drink enough fluids to keep your urine pale yellow. - If you throw up, you should drink more fluids so that you do not become dehydrated (lack of water in the body from losing too much fluid).
-Eat low-fiber foods that are high in protein and calories and avoid foods that can irritate your digestive tracts or lead to cramping. - To help with nausea and vomiting, eat small, frequent meals instead of three large meals a day.
+- Manage tiredness by pacing your activities for the day. - Be sure to include periods of rest between energy-draining activities. - To decrease the risk of infection, wash your hands regularly. - Avoid close contact with people who have a cold, the flu, or other infections. - Take your temperature as your doctor or nurse tells you, and whenever you feel like you may have a fever. - Drink enough fluids to keep your urine pale yellow. - If you throw up or have diarrhea, you should drink more fluids so that you do not become dehydrated (lack of water in the body from losing too much fluid).
+Eat low-fiber foods that are high in protein and calories and avoid foods that can irritate your digestive tracts or lead to cramping. - Ask your nurse or doctor about medicine that can lessen or stop diarrhea. - To help with nausea and vomiting, eat small, frequent meals instead of three large meals a day.
 Choose foods and drinks that are at room temperature.
-Ask your nurse or doctor about other helpful tips and medicine that is available to help stop or lessen these symptoms. - If you have a nosebleed, sit with your head tipped slightly forward.
+Ask your nurse or doctor about other helpful tips and medicine that is available to help stop or lessen these symptoms.

+- If you have a nosebleed, sit with your head tipped slightly forward.
 Apply pressure by lightly pinching the bridge of your nose between your thumb and forefinger.
 Call your doctor if you feel dizzy or faint or if the bleeding doesn't stop after 10 to 15 minutes. - If you have numbness and tingling in your hands and feet, be careful when cooking, walking, and handling sharp objects and hot liquids. - If you get a rash do not put anything on it unless your doctor or nurse says you may.
 Keep the area around the rash clean and dry.
-Ask your doctor for medicine if your rash bothers you.

-- To help with hair loss, wash with a mild shampoo and avoid washing your hair every day.
+Ask your doctor for medicine if your rash bothers you. - To help with hair loss, wash with a mild shampoo and avoid washing your hair every day.
 Avoid coloring your hair. - Avoid rubbing your scalp, pat your hair or scalp dry. - Limit your use of hair spray, electric curlers, blow dryers, and curling irons. - If you are interested in getting a wig, talk to your nurse and they can help you get in touch with programs in your local area.